Maria Ponsonby, Viscountess Duncannon

-Maria Ponsonby, Viscountess Duncannon (11 May 1787 – 19 March 1834), formerly Lady Maria Fane, was the wife of John Ponsonby, 4th Earl of Bessborough.
+Maria Ponsonby, Viscountess Duncannon (née Lady Maria Fane; 11 May 1787 – 19 March 1834) was an English aristocrat and the wife of John Ponsonby, Viscount Duncannon (later 4th Earl of Bessborough).
 She died before he inherited the earldom and thus was never Countess of Bessborough, but three of her sons were successively earls of Bessborough.

 Early life

 She was the daughter of John Fane, 10th Earl of Westmorland, and his first wife, the former Sarah Anne Child.
 Her brother was John Fane, 11th Earl of Westmorland, and her sisters were Sarah Villiers, Countess of Jersey (1785–1867), Lady Augusta Fane (1786–1871; later Lady Boringdon) and Lady Charlotte Fane (1793–1822).

 Personal life

 She married Ponsonby on 16 November 1805 at Berkeley Square, London, when he was known as Viscount Duncannon.
 They had eight sons and six daughters, including: